wkwan/procgen/README.md

 **Code is in the default [ppg branch](https://github.com/wkwan/procgen-competition).**

-After reading OpenAI's new [Phasic Policy Gradient](https://arxiv.org/pdf/2009.04416.pdf), I wanted to implement it myself to understand it better and see if I could make further improvements to the sample efficiency.
-Their models were trained on 100M timesteps for each game and looking at their results, most games only had minor improvements in the first 8M frames.
+After reading OpenAI's new [Phasic Policy Gradient](https://arxiv.org/pdf/2009.04416.pdf) paper, I wanted to implement it myself to understand it better and see if I could make further improvements to the sample efficiency.
+Their agents were trained on 100M timesteps for each game and looking at their results, most games only had minor improvements in the first 8M frames.
 I didn't use data augmentation because I thought the replay buffer in PPG might be a good substitute.

-The main problem I encountered were sudden drops in the mean reward during training.
-I think there's a bug in my auxiliary phase implementation, since OpenAI's paper shows stable training, but I haven't found the bug (yet!).
+The main problem I encountered were the sudden drops in the mean reward during training, so I think there's a bug in my auxiliary phase implementation, since this is the biggest difference from PPO and OpenAI's paper shows stable training.
 It might also be because I implemented the detached variant of PPG for simplicity, instead of the dual variant.

 ![ppg-better](ppg-lessauxmoreval-bigfish.png)